 Society-Sponsored Registries and Research Studies

 Background.
 The COVID-19 pandemic rapidly altered health care worldwide.
 To save protective equipment and minimize exposures, hospitals stopped some or all cancer surgery, leading oncologic providers to quickly adjust patient management.
 The goal of this study is to describe the breast cancer patient level changes which occurred during the initial months of COVID-19 in the United States.
 Learn More.

 Background.
-The Nipple Sparing Mastectomy Registry (NSMR) has been designed to facilitate compiling information on metrics utilized, techniques utilized, aesthetic outcomes, as well as oncologic outcomes of the Nipple Sparing Mastectomy.
-The registry aims to provide a large prospective collection of data points specifically gathered to provide evidence-based medicine on outcome measures and metrics utilized for the nipple sparing mastectomy.
-This is a non-randomized, multicenter, prospective registry based within the Society’s Mastery of Breast Surgery Program.
+The Nipple Sparing Mastectomy Registry (NSMR) was designed to facilitate compiling information on metrics utilized, techniques utilized, aesthetic outcomes, as well as oncologic outcomes of the Nipple Sparing Mastectomy.
+The registry aimed to provide a large prospective collection of data points specifically gathered to provide evidence-based medicine on outcome measures and metrics utilized for the nipple sparing mastectomy.
+This was a non-randomized, multicenter, prospective registry based within the Society’s Mastery of Breast Surgery Program.
 The nipple sparing mastectomy registry successfully enrolled 2,000 patients and closed in May, 2021.

 Background.
 More than 20% of patients undergoing initial breast-conserving surgery (BCS) for cancer require reoperation.
 To address this concern, the American Society of Breast Surgeons (ASBrS) endorsed 10 processes of care (tools) in 2015 to be considered by surgeons to de-escalate reoperations.
 In a planned follow-up, we sought to determine which tools were associated with fewer reoperations.
 View full publications: